Javier Milei: Poverty

 During the first six months of his presidency, poverty rates increased by over 11 percentage points, from 41.7% to 52.9%, briefly peaking at 57.4% at the end of January 2024.
 In response, his government pointed out that poverty rates were already rising under previous administrations.
 According to INDEC, poverty rates fell to 38.1% during the third quarter of 2024.
 Conversely, the Catholic University of Argentina (UCA) estimated poverty for the same quarter as 41.6%, adjusted for the reduced consumption rates as well as rising healthcare costs.

 The Ministry of Human Capital estimated a drop in poverty during the first quarter of 2025 from 38.1% to 31.7%.
 An economist working for CEDLAS (Center for distributive, Labour and Social Studies), estimates that between October 2024 and March 2025, the poverty rate dropped to 34.4%.
 A report published in July 2025 largely confirmed these predictions, finding that Argentina's urban poverty rate dropped to 31.6% in the first half of 2025, its lowest level since 2018.
 Extreme poverty also decreased from 18.2% to 7.4% annually.

 INDEC reported the official poverty rate to be 31.6% of the general population in the first half of 2025, with household poverty coming in at 24.1%.
-The UCA disputes the magnitude of the reduction, arguing that INDEC uses a faulty methodology (though not with the intention to commit fraud) but concurs that poverty has indeed notably decreased.
+The UCA disputes the magnitude of the reduction, arguing that INDEC uses an inadequate methodology.
+They find that poverty has decreased to 36.3%, compared to their previous estimate of 45.6% in the same period a year ago, lowest since 2018.

+Income inequality increased slightly from 0.417 to 0.436 in 2024, but decreased to 0.427 by the end of 2025.